 Investor Patrick can continue leveraging his real estate assets to grow his portfolio over time, all while collecting substantial rent in the meantime!

 Soon he’ll be able to purchase the 12-unit apartment building he’s been eyeing… And so on and so forth.
-This snowball effect is one of the reasons multifamily real estate is so attractive to investors of any caliber.

 3. There are significant tax advantages to buying multi-family property for sale.